0xmrsecurity/All_Fast/Generate-Payload/windows/README.md

-# Slot
+# Slot  Tool
-This tool help you to get the revers shell in the windows environment.
+This tool help you to get the Shell in windows environment.

 ## Feature's
 - AMSI Bypass